fagan2888/workshop-cluster-training/docs/cluster_usage/remote_stata_options.md

 ## Option 1: X-forwarding

 !!! note
-    The typical way of running Stata (or other graphical applications) remotely, X-forwarding gives you the native behavior of Stata, but suffers from latency issues, which means that the screen will still be a bit stuttery
+    - Gives you the actual window running Stata, but suffers from latency issues, which means that the screen will be stuttery

 ### Setup